Ruth Snyder's crime and execution were nothing special until a photo of her electric chair in action ended up on the front page of the daily news.

 Albert Snyder seemed to be continuously and hopelessly devoted to his late fiancee Jessie Guishard.
 Even after marrying Ruth, he proclaimed Guishard (who had been dead for 10 years) to be the finest woman he had ever met.
 At one point, he hung a picture of her on the wall of their home and then insisted upon naming his boat after her.

 So Ruth, shunned by a man in love with a dead woman, took a lover by the name of Henry Judd Gray.
 Gray was a corset salesman who lived in Queens Village, where the Snyders made their home, and the two had met in town.
 Shortly after meeting, the two began to plot Albert’s murder.

-First, Ruth persuaded Albert to purchase life insurance, a $48,000 policy that had a double indemnity clause, meaning that even if Albert died from an unexpected act of violence (say, murder), Ruth would still get her money.
+First, Ruth persuaded Albert to purchase life insurance, a $48,000 policy that had a double indemnity clause, meaning that if Albert died from an unexpected act of violence (say, murder), Ruth would get double the money.
 Then, Ruth and Gray began to plot.

 According to testimony Gray gave after he was arrested, the couple tried to kill Albert seven times before they actually succeeded.
 Finally, on March 20, 1927, they managed to kill him.
 After garrotting him, and stuffing his nose with chloroform-soaked rags, they staged his death and the home to appear as if it had been burgled.

 The police quickly saw through her lies, after a hastily constructed tale of the so-called burglary fell through.
 A few days after Albert’s death, both Gray and Ruth were arrested.
 Though Ruth maintained her silence throughout questioning, Gray folded almost immediately under pressure, fessing up to the entire crime.
 Upon hearing Gray had confessed, Ruth turned on him, claiming it was his idea from the start.

 Both were convicted of murder and sentenced to death.